brandonyuong/tic_tac_toe_ai/README.md

 play better every time the game is played.
 At the start of its turns, Byte retrieves recorded game states for its possible moves and picks the one with the highest P-value (probability of winning).

-#### Machine Learning
+#### Self Learning

-Though machine learning is involved, Byte is not told what actions to take, but instead learns what actions achieves the goal of winning and avoiding losses.
+Byte is not told what actions to take, but instead learns what actions achieves the goal of winning and avoiding losses.
 It does not repeat its mistakes (if the method to record is enabled).
 This can be said to be a simple illustration of reinforcement learning.